postgres-ai/docs/docs/how-to-guides/administration/install-database-lab-with-terraform.md

         * Read/Write permissions on Route53
         * Read/Write permissions on Cloudwatch
     - The DLE runs on an EC2 instance which can be accessed using a selected set of SSH keys uploaded to EC2.
 Use the Terraform parameter `aws_keypair` to specify which EC2 Keypair to use
-    - AWS [Route 53](https://aws.amazon.com/route53/) Hosted Zone (For setting up TLS) for a domain or sub-domain you control
+    - AWS [Route 53](https://aws.amazon.com/route53/) Hosted Zone for a domain or sub-domain you control.
+        * For instructions on how to set up a Route53 Hosted Zone, see [Amazon's Documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html)
+        * Note that if you are using a domain registrar other than Amazon, follow Amazon's guide to making [Route53 the DNS provider](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) for your domain name.
 - [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli)
     - Minimum version: 1.0
     - :construction: Currently, it is supposed that you run `terraform` commands on a Linux machine (macOS and Windows support planned, but not yet implemented)